webonise/Front-End/Graph_line-graph.md

 Here you can see that by using lineChart object here accessed the series array.
 So when click on button respective line will hide and show.

 Hiding Yellow Line:

 ![ScreenShot](image/hide_yellow_line.jpg)

+Similarly, we can do it for the blue line.